 Nenad Trifunović is the blogger behind vinopija.com, a leading Croatian wine blog.
-We met Nenad in the winter of 2016 when he was introduced to us as “the blogger guy”.
-Right after we were introduced, we proceeded to a tasting of Georgian qvevri wine together.
+In the winter of 2016, Nenad was introduced to us as “the blogger guy”.
+Right after meeting him, we proceeded to a tasting of Georgian qvevri wine.
 That was when we quickly noticed Nenad’s fiercely independent and sharp palate.
-Nenad is also assiduously thoughtful when describing wine.
+He is also assiduously thoughtful when describing wine.
 But perhaps what we appreciate most about him is his earnestness for quirky wines and open-mindedness towards unconventional flavors.

 As a Creative Director for an advertising and marketing agency, why did you decide to start a wine blog?